FREQUENTLY ASKED QUESTIONS

 There is never a fee to lock your loan with Hillhurst Mortgage.
 If you are purchasing a home, we need a fully executed purchase contract in order to lock an interest rate in for you.
 This is especially important because we want to ensure that we have locked in your rate for a time frame long enough to get you to your close of escrow date.

-If you are refinancing, locking is easy.
-We can secure your rate just as soon as we have received your loan application and supporting documents.
-Once we have reviewed these items, we will reach out to discuss rate and loan programs and help you to choose the best option.
+If you are refinancing, we can secure your rate just as soon as we have received your loan application and supporting documents.

 How do Mortgage Brokers and Lenders come up with the interest rate options that they offer?